withastro/docs/src/pages/en/guides/manual-setup-new.md

 ## 2. Install Astro

-3. Install the Astro project dependencies inside your project.
+First, install the Astro project dependencies inside your project.

 ```bash
 npm install astro
 ```

-1. Replace any placeholder "scripts" section of your `package.json` with the following:
+Then, replace any placeholder "scripts" section of your `package.json` with the following:

 ```diff
   "scripts": \{